 (Lincoln Way medians, Welch Avenue, Greek Triangle, and Campustown Court), in Downtown (Tom Evans Plaza and Main Street), and in Somerset (Somerset Cresent).
 This emphasis will support the Council goal of revitalizing Campustown and beautifying our major entrances to Ames.
-The cost for this service level increase is reflected equally in the Park Activities program.
+The cost for this service level increase is reflected equally in the Park Activities and Right-of-Way Maintenance programs.

-In addition, we have received an "Urban Forest" grant from the U.S. Forrest Service to finance a Iowa Department of Natural Resources employee to help institute public education, build a network of volunteers, and develop effective maintenance plans to care for trees in our right-of-ways and parks.
+In addition, we have received an "Urban Forest" grant from the U.S. Forest Service to finance an Iowa Department of Natural Resources employee to help institute public education, build a network of volunteers, and develop effective maintenance plans to care for trees in our rights-of-way and parks.